LambdaTest/documentation/docs/smartui-testcafe-sdk.md

 ##  View SmartUI Results

-You have successfully integrated SmartUI SDK with your Playwright tests.
+You have successfully integrated SmartUI SDK with your Testcafe tests.
 Visit your SmartUI project to view builds and compare snapshots between different test runs.

 You can see the Smart UI dashboard to view the results.
 This will help you identify the Mismatches from the existing `Baseline` build and do the required visual testing.